-Google may have fingers in many pies, from mobile phones to self driving cars, but their core business is still their search engine.
+Google may have fingers in many pies, from mobile phones to self-driving cars, but their core business is still their search engine.
 Processing an average of 3.5 billion searches worldwide every day, Google dominates the search market and has even found itself acknowledged by the Oxford English Dictionary as the verb to search the Internet. ( A “Bing” meanwhile, is defined as an old Scottish word for “a heap of waste from a mine” ).

-But users would be quick to abandon Google if it stopped giving them good answers so maintaining their market dominance necessitates that Google maintain the quality of their search index.
-Accordingly Google have invested a huge amount of time and money in building a team dedicated not only to improving its index, but also to protecting it.
+But users would be quick to abandon Google if it stopped giving them good answers so maintaining their market dominance necessitates that Google maintains the quality of their search index.
+Accordingly, Google has invested a huge amount of time and money in building a team dedicated not only to improving its index, but also to protecting it.
 They are on a crusade to ensure that their search engine remains the first choice for any Internet user and their primary enemy is anyone who is trying to position a site in a better position than the one it "deserves" according to their algorithm.

-Under the auspices of this "Web Spam" team Google have released numerous updates to its index, the most famous codenamed Panda and Penguin, and the ramifications of these continue to be felt by businesses today.
+Under the auspices of this "Web Spam" team, Google has released numerous updates to its index, the most famous codenamed Panda and Penguin, and the ramifications of these continue to be felt by businesses today.
 Google is still releasing new iterations of these updates as well, and adding more update projects to its schedule.
 Tracking Google updates has become a daily task for webmasters and SEO consultants, with whole web communities dedicated to analyzing and discussing what Google may, or may not, be doing.

-All of this makes agreeing an SEO plan a daunting task for any business.
-Whether your building your plan in house or using a third party agency/consultant, how can you possible predict what tactics and techniques Google may decide are “bad practice” in the future?
+All of this makes agreeing on an SEO plan a daunting task for any business.
+Whether your building your plan in-house or using a third party agency/consultant, how can you possibly predict what tactics and techniques Google may decide are “bad practice” in the future?
 The good news is that you don’t actually have to be a psychic (or work for Google) to predict that.
 Looking back over a decade or more of SEO best (and worst) practice, we’ve compiled a list of simple rules that you can check any SEO plan against to avoid engaging in tactics that may do more harm to your website than good.